Animal Theology (book): Publication history

+Animal Theology was first published by SCM Press in London in 1994.
+It has been translated into French, Spanish, Italian, Polish, Hungarian, Croatian, and Japanese.
+A Portuguese translation was published in 2026.

 Reception

-The American philosopher Daniel Dombrowski described the book as introducing what Linzey calls the "generosity paradigm", which he considered a valuable concept that Christianity can contribute to the animal rights debate.
+The American philosopher Daniel Dombrowski described the book as introducing Linzey's "generosity paradigm", which he said was a concept that Christianity could contribute to the animal rights debate.

-Bronislaw Szerszynski criticised Linzey's position on "animal experiments, hunting, meat-eating and genetic engineering", summarising it with the phrase "don’t do it" and describing it as "too absolutist" for not addressing the complexities of the modern moral landscape.
+Bronislaw Szerszynski criticised Linzey's position on "animal experiments, hunting, meat-eating and genetic engineering", summarising it with the phrase "don't do it" and describing it as "too absolutist" for not addressing the complexities of the modern moral landscape.

-Linzey's book was reviewed from three different perspectives in the Baptist theological journal Review & Expositor: theological, Old Testament and New Testament.
-Sally Smith Holt described Animal Theology as a "worthwhile endeavor in Christian scholarship", that will nevertheless, "not convince all Christians to become vegetarians".
-Mark McEntire claims that the Old Testament lacks sufficient content to be a basis of Linzey's generosity ethic.
-David D. May in his review, drew attention to Linzey's repudiation of elements of the New Testament, stating "special pleading does not do justice to text-segments that would be problematic for an animal theology."
+Linzey's book was reviewed from three perspectives in the Baptist theological journal Review & Expositor: theological, Old Testament, and New Testament.
+Sally Smith Holt described Animal Theology as a "worthwhile endeavor in Christian scholarship", but said that it would "not convince all Christians to become vegetarians".
+Mark McEntire argued that the Old Testament does not provide enough support for Linzey's generosity ethic.
+David D. May wrote that Linzey's rejection of parts of the New Testament was a form of special pleading, stating that it did not do justice to passages that were problematic for animal theology.